pcdshub/pytmc/docs/getting_started.rst

 Marking the TwinCAT project
 +++++++++++++++++++++++++++
-Marking the TwinCAT project determines how the epics record will be generated.
+Marking the TwinCAT project determines how the EPICS record will be generated.
 The marking process uses custom attribute pragmas to designate variables for pytmc to process.
 The pragma should be applied just above the declaration of the variable you wish to mark.
 You can read more about the TwinCAT pragma